 3 Things to Expect if the Bill & Melinda Gates Divorce Gets Messy

 While it is absolutely possible the Gates will resolve all of their property division and complete their divorce out of the public eye, without issue, it is also possible the divorce may get messy.
-As discussed in her interview with the Los Angeles Times, lead family attorney Colleen Sparks predicts what potential issues could arise should the Gates divorce get messy.
+As discussed in her interview with the Los Angeles Times, lead family attorney Colleen Talkov (Sparks) predicts what potential issues could arise should the Gates divorce get messy.

 1 – There is No Prenuptial Agreement Between Bill & Melinda Gates.
 How Will They Divide Community Property Assets Without a Prenup?